-Situated right on beautiful Fort Lauderdale beach where Las Olas Boulevard meets A1A, the Las Olas Oceanside Park Farmers, Antiques and Artisan Market features organic produce, cheese, baked items, handmade goods and jewelry.
-This vibrant market also hosts an hour-long yoga-fusion class ($10) on the main lawn from 10:30–11:30 a.m.
+Situated right on beautiful Fort Lauderdale beach where Las Olas Boulevard meets A1A, the Las Olas Oceanside Park Farmers, Antiques and Artisan Market features organic produce, cheese, baked items, handmade goods, and jewelry.
+This vibrant market also hosts an hour-long yoga-fusion class ($10) on the main lawn starting at 10 a.m. (subject to change).

 When to go: 9 a.m.–4 p.m., Saturdays, year-round